JuliusHuizing/master-thesis-ds/errors.md

 🚀 Yes that was it... we can now run SuGaR on the output of DreamGaussian.

 # TODO:
+GEneral approach: run sugar, check coarse mesh output (.ply file though) and verifies it roughly resembles the object we are trying to model... so for it does not:

 [X] check output of initial sugar run
 [X] try image with more structure from dataset.
 [X] try adapting camera_to_json from 3dgs framework for MiniCam.